shenxudeu/shenxudeu.github.io/index.md

 # Hello World, This is Shen

 This is Shen.
-The name, in Chinese character, is 申, which is the archaic, alternative name of the Shanghai the city.
+The name, in Chinese character, is 申, which is the archaic, alternative name of Shanghai the city.
 No surprise, I was born in Shanghai, hence the name.

 I rarely write.
 When I do, it's either very technical or practical.